 During his tenure, the College has seen the largest-in-history incoming freshman class, significant increases in fundraising, and the first new on-campus construction in more than four decades.
 A number of facilities, including three residence halls and the Lightner Library, were renovated to include state-of-the-art digital learning spaces.
 The College also established the Center for Business Analytics and Health Informatics under his leadership.

-President Díaz-Herrera serves on Gallaudet University’s Board of Trustees and is the treasurer of the Yes We Must Coalition, a consortium private colleges and universities dedicated to increasing degree attainment of low-incoming students.
+President Díaz-Herrera serves on Gallaudet University’s Board of Trustees and is the treasurer of the Yes We Must Coalition, a consortium of private colleges and universities dedicated to increasing degree attainment of low-income students.

 He has been a member of IEEE-CS Distinguished Visitor Program since 2001, a leading writer of the Software Engineering Professional Examination, and co-editor of the Software Engineering volume of the Computing Curricula project.
 He was an active member of the CRA-Deans group of the Computer Research Association in Washington, D.C. and serves, and has served, on various technical advisory committees and governing boards including:

 - Technical Advisory Group, Software Engineering Institute, Carnegie Mellon University, Pittsburgh, PA.

 - Advisory Committee for CISE, National Science Foundation, Washington, D.C.

 - Advisory Committee for GPRA/PA, National Science Foundation, Washington, D.C.

 - Board of Trustees, Strong National Museum of Play, Rochester, NY.